Antetokounmpo, Lopez lead Bucks past Raptors, 118-111

 MILWAUKEE (AP) — Giannis Antetokounmpo had 22 points, 13 rebounds and 10 assists, Brook Lopez scored 17 of his 26 points in the fourth quarter, and the Milwaukee Bucks rallied for a 118-111 victory over the Toronto Raptors on Sunday night.

 Khris Middleton added 20 points and Bobby Portis had 14 as the Bucks improved to an NBA-best 51-20.
-Antetokounmpo had his 33rd career triple-double.
+Antetokounmpo had his 33rd career triple-double, making all nine of his field goal attempts.

 Lopez scored the first eight points of the fourth quarter on a pair of 3-point plays and a dunk to put Milwaukee in front 97-95.
 Middleton’s free throw capped the 15-2 run that put the Bucks up 104-97.